JuliaML/MLDataPattern.jl/docs/documentation/dataview.rst

     0.841177

 When we iterate over ``y``, it turns out we also iterate over each observation.
-So in other words, for a ``Vector`` is would work to just iterate over the data container itself
+So in other words, for a ``Vector`` it would work to just iterate over the data container itself, if our goal is to process it one observation at a time.

 .. code-block:: jlcon